microsoft/language-server-protocol/_specifications/specification-3-15.md

 export interface TextDocumentSyncOptions {
 	/**
 	 * Open and close notifications are sent to the server.
-If omitted open close
-	 * notification should not be sent.
+	 * If omitted open close notification should not be sent.
 	 */
 	openClose?: boolean;

 	/**
 	 * Change notifications are sent to the server.
-See TextDocumentSyncKind.None,
+	 * See TextDocumentSyncKind.None, TextDocumentSyncKind.Full,
-	 * TextDocumentSyncKind.Full and TextDocumentSyncKind.Incremental.
-If omitted it
+	 * and TextDocumentSyncKind.Incremental.
-	 * defaults to TextDocumentSyncKind.None.
+	 * If omitted, it defaults to TextDocumentSyncKind.None.
 	 */
 	change?: TextDocumentSyncKind;
 }